Dry Needling in New Jersey: Is it Legal for Physical Therapists & How Does it Boost Patient Population & Clinic Revenue?

 In 2020, the American Medical Association (AMA) and Medicare Specifically delineated that DN is NOT acupuncture.
 There are now 2 specific CPT codes for DN.
 Currently, NY, CA, OR, WA and HI are the only states that do not allow PT’s to needle.
 I have spoken with all of their boards and they have informed me that they are working on repealing the rules inhibiting PT’s from needling.

 Will Implementing DN into a PT Practice Increase Patient Population & Clinic Revenue?

 Yes, without question.
-My wife Angela and I have had numerous opportunities to introduce DN to clinics while we were working as travel PT’s.
+I've have had numerous opportunities to introduce DN to clinics while working as a travel PT.

 In every instance, after a couple of months of needling in the clinic, the patient population swelled.

 DN is so wonderfully, quickly effective compared to regular PT treatments, word gets out fast.
 You will have family members and friends of current patients calling the clinic nonstop because they have heard of some new magical treatment being performed.
 Aside from this, if needling is performed properly, surgeons will want their patients seen in your clinic specifically for needling because patient outcomes when needling is incorporated into treatment are far superior.

 The implementation of needling also allows for fast and effective treatment of things that have not been quickly or easily treatable before, without needles.
 Things like cervicogenic dizziness, incontinence, plantar fasciitis, iliopsoas pathology, multifidus pathology and epicondylitis, to name a few.
 All of these factors lead to more interest and business for your clinic.
 Not to mention improved patient outcomes.